How to Clean & Rebuild a Kawasaki Mule 3000 Carburetor

 Step 8.
 Remove the old gasket, carefully scraping away all traces of it using carb cleaner and a gasket scraper, while making sure not to scratch or damage the surface of the carb itself.

-Watch the video below for helpful tips on how to remove a gasket.
+Watch the video below for tips on how to remove gasket material.

 Step 9.
 Remove the float bowl by taking off the four Phillips head screws, and then removing the rubber float bowl gasket beneath it.